-- 9.1 Officer representation on Partnership Boards/Management Committees will be determined by the Chief Executive or relevant Director. - 9.2 Whether Member representation is appropriate should be considered when setting up the partnership arrangements. - 9.3 See Appendix 3 for responsibilities of representatives of the Council.
+- Officer representation on Partnership Boards/Management Committees will be 9.1 determined by the Chief Executive or relevant Director, subject to this being agreed by the Cabinet Member when considering the partnership agreement. - Whether Member representation is appropriate should be considered when 9.2 setting up the partnership arrangements and included in the report seeking the formal approval of the partnership agreement. - 9.3 See Appendix 3 for responsibilities of representatives of the Council.

-10. CONFLICTS/DECLARATIONS OF INTEREST
+CONFLICTS/DECLARATIONS OF INTEREST 10.

-- 10.1 Members and Officers representing the Council on Partnership Boards/Management Committees are bound by the Council's Codes of Conduct for Members and Employees respectively and will, therefore, be subject to the requirements of those Codes in terms of registering, and declaring at meetings, personal interests which may be relevant to the business of the partnership. - 10.2 Representatives of other partner organisation will be bound by their own Codes of Conduct where applicable. - 10.3 A check should be made of whether all partners have suitable Codes of Conduct in place which would require their representatives to declare any personal interests in partnership business (and to refrain from participation where any such personal interest is prejudicial).
+- 10.1 Members and Officers representing the Council on Partnership Boards/Management Committees are bound by the Council's Codes of Conduct for Members and Employees respectively and will, therefore, be subject to the requirements of those Codes in terms of registering, and declaring at meetings, personal interests which may be relevant to the business of the partnership. - Representatives of other partner organisation will be bound by their own 10.2 Codes of Conduct where applicable. - 10.3 A check should be made of whether all partners have suitable Codes of Conduct in place which would require their representatives to declare any personal interests in partnership business (and to refrain from participation where any such personal interest is prejudicial).
 If not, then it may be necessary for the partnership to adopt its own procedures to govern such matters, which should be consistent with the Council's Codes.